The first hours at the emergency department

 - What are the results of my tests?
 What do they mean?

-- What are my risk factors for another stroke in the next few months? (this is especially important if you had a transient ischemic attack or mini-stroke.)
+- What are my risk factors for another stroke? (this is especially important if you had a transient ischemic attack or mini-stroke.)

 - What is the next step in my care?
 Will I be admitted to hospital or discharged home?